 Existential combat in ideological struggle for survival with a natural affinity for hierarchical organizations and militarized speech and thought patterns.
 Do you see now why to the Movement any criticism of Bush as Warlord was akin to treason?
 It’s not only mere warfare for any given news cycle, but deeply rooted in the non-liberal democratic, pre-Enlightenment agenda.

-We spent time in DeLay’s, Armey’s and other offices as famous ‘moderates’ were called ‘Communists’ or worse – much, much worse.
+We spent time in DeLay’s, Armey’s, Hastert’s and other offices discussing Republican ‘moderates’.
+The rage can not be described.
+‘Communists’ or worse – much, much worse.
 Same on the Senate side.
 As we’ve said here many times before, if Teddy Kennedy, Nancy Pelosi or Daschle/Harry Reid didn’t exist, the Movement would create them.
 They need them as foils and useful idiots.
 But a moderate Republican must be destroyed or marginalized where ever possible.
 (In polite company they are denounced as ‘squishes.’
 In private, the language is eliminationist).
-The latest diss on General Jello (Powell) an after the fact formality.
+It’s a psychology familiar to students of European radical political history.

-Krugman just touched on three overriding conversations critical to the nation: (i) can the rump Movement ever be reconciled to participating in a liberal democratic society?; (ii) what is the price we pay for a enfeebled ‘Republican Party’ host shell paralyzed by the more powerful parasite Movement?; and (iii) how can American liberal democracy be served if the media itself really doesn’t understand what it is reporting — *or more damningly* — won’t?
+Krugman above just touched on three overriding conversations critical to the nation: (i) can the rump Movement ever be reconciled to participating in a liberal democratic society?; (ii) what is the price we pay for a enfeebled ‘Republican Party’ host shell paralyzed by the more powerful Movement?; and (iii) how can American liberal democracy be served if the media itself really doesn’t understand what it is reporting — *or more damningly* — won’t?